CTL Instructor Handbook

 eLearning

-UTD’s learning management system (LMS) is a version of Blackboard referred to as eLearning.
-An eLearning course shell is created automatically for every course offered each semester, which allows the integration of technology into online, hybrid and classroom-based courses.
+UT Dallas uses a version of Blackboard known as eLearning as its learning management system (LMS).
+A course shell is automatically created for every course each semester, which allows the integration of technology into online, hybrid, and in-person courses.

-You can edit your eLearning course shell to make announcements, post documents, host discussions and share grades (which should never be shared in unencrypted email – see Information Security and FERPA) with students.
+You can use your eLearning course shell to make announcements, post documents, host discussions and share grades (which should never be shared in unencrypted email — see Information Security and FERPA) with students.

-- The eLearning Team, part of Education Technology Services, provides the University’s faculty, staff and students with resources to facilitate a successful online learning experience.
-The team’s focus is to assist with the integration of technology into online, hybrid and classroom-based courses.
-Services for faculty and staff include instructional design, training, and support, please see the eLearning support website for more information.
+- The eLearning Team, part of Education Technology Services, provides UT Dallas’ faculty, staff and students with resources to facilitate a successful online learning experience.
+The team assists with the integration of technology into online, hybrid and in-person courses.
+Services for faculty and staff include instructional design, training and support.
+Please see the eLearning support website for more information.

 Required: Faculty Compliance Training in eLearning

-The Office of Institutional Compliance oversees the training of all new employees in understanding laws and policies appropriate to the employees’ positions such as FERPA and research ethics.
+All new employees are required to complete Compliance Training within 30 days of their hire date.
+To begin, log in to eLearning and follow the instructions provided.
+The training is overseen by the Office of Institutional Compliance and covers key laws and policies related to your role, such as FERPA and research ethics.
 For more information, visit the Education & Outreach page.
-Please be sure to log in to eLearning to complete Compliance Training within 30 days of hire.
 Call 972-883-2306 or email compliance@utdallas.edu if you run into any difficulties.

 Special Notes Regarding FERPA